makandra/active_type/README.md

 ### Nested attributes

-ActiveType supports its own variant of nested attributes.
-The aim is to be mostly compatible with `ActiveRecord`'s `accepts_nested_attributes` functionality.
+ActiveType supports its own variant of nested attributes via the `nests_one` / `nests_many` macros.
+The intention is to be mostly compatible with `ActiveRecord`'s `accepts_nested_attributes` functionality.

 Assume you have a list of records, say representing holidays, and you want to support bulk editing.
 Then you could do something like: